Chinese dissident found dead, family suspect foul play

 “The circumstances are very suspicious,” Lee said.

-Li had been a labor activist in the city of Shaoyang in Hunan province, whose advocacy of labor rights during the 1989 pro-democracy protests saw him jailed for 22 years, according to the group Human Rights in China, on charges including counter-revolutionary propaganda and incitement.
+Li had been a labour activist in the city of Shaoyang in Hunan province, whose advocacy of labour rights during the 1989 pro-democracy protests saw him jailed for 22 years, according to the group Human Rights in China, on charges including counter-revolutionary propaganda and incitement.

 He was released last year and was being treated in hospital for various ailments including eye and ear conditions.